rique223/Algoritmos-C/Dispositivo de Briot Ruffini/readme.md

 # [EN]
 ## Algorithm for the easier resolution of the Briot-Ruffini's rule
 ### What is the Briot-Rufinni's rule?
-> In mathematics, Ruffini's rule is a practical way for paper-and-pencil computation of the [Euclidean division](https://en.wikipedia.org/wiki/Euclidean_division)
+> "In mathematics, Ruffini's rule is a practical way for paper-and-pencil computation of the [Euclidean division](https://en.wikipedia.org/wiki/Euclidean_division)
 > of a [polynomial](https://en.wikipedia.org/wiki/Polynomial) by a [binomial](https://en.wikipedia.org/wiki/Binomial_(polynomial)) of the form x – r.
 It was described
 > by [Paolo Ruffini](https://en.wikipedia.org/wiki/Paolo_Ruffini) in 1804.
 Ruffini's rule is a special case of [synthetic division](https://en.wikipedia.org/wiki/Synthetic_division)
-> when the divisor is a linear factor.
+> when the divisor is a linear factor."

 -Wikipedia, [Ruffinis Rule](https://en.wikipedia.org/wiki/Ruffini%27s_rule)